 On most gadgets, you can track the amount of time used on various apps.
 Track it over the course of a week.
 Not just the kids, but parents too.

 You can’t be complaining to the kids for being stuck on their screens all the time if you are doing the same!

 When you have your family meeting, log in your screen time.
 Then adjust accordingly.

 A way to help kids understand visually how much time they are using is by using the Daily Bucket from the printable (you can sign up and download it below).
 And honestly look at how much time is spent on the screen compared to the rest of the day.

-The bucket helps the kids seen what that looks like for a full day.
-The concept of the passage of time is quite difficult for kids to get their head around.
+The bucket helps the kids see what that looks like for a full day.
+The concept of the passage of time is quite difficult for kids to get their heads around.